jprice628/NeovimConfig/README.md

 https://www.nerdfonts.com/font-downloads
 ```
 The Cousine font is good.
 Download.
 Unzip the CousineNerdFontMono-Regular.ttf
 file (You don't need the others), right-click, and select install.
+Once the
+font is installed, select it in the Windows Terminal settings.

 ## Treesitter Network Issues
 If you experience network issues with Treesitter when starting Neovim, try